Freedom of religion in Africa by country: Libya

-The Libyan interim Constitutional Declaration states that Islam is the state religion and that Sharia is the principal source of legislation.
-It accords non-Muslims the freedom to practice their religion and bans discrimination based on religion.
+The Libyan interim Constitutional Declaration of 2011 states that Islam is the state religion and that Sharia is the principal source of legislation.
+It accords Christians and Jews the freedom to practice their religion and bans discrimination based on religion.
 The internationally recognized Government of National Accord (GNA) does not control several regions of the country, and does not have the ability to enforce its laws there.

 Libya has a restrictive social environment, including efforts designed to prevent women from traveling alone outside the country.
 The RADA Special Deterrence Forces (RADA-SDF), a religious police force aligned with the GNA, was involved in the arrests of several individuals whom it accused of violating Islamic law.
 In Tripoli some militias reportedly imposed restrictions on women's dress and movement, and punished men for behavior they deemed to be “un-Islamic.”
 The RADA-SDF has also been accused of deliberately destroying Sufi shrines during military clashses, although it denies these claims.